-If you own Johnson Controls shares as of the close of business on , 2016, the record date for the distribution, including shares owned in certificate form or through the Johnson Controls dividend reinvestment plan, Johnson Controls, with the assistance of , the distribution agent, will electronically distribute ordinary shares of Adient to you or to your brokerage firm on your behalf in book-entry form. will mail you a book-entry account statement that reflects your ordinary shares of Adient, or your bank or brokerage firm will credit your account for the shares.
+If you own Johnson Controls shares as of the close of business on October 19, 2016, the record date for the distribution, including shares owned in certificate form or through the Johnson Controls dividend reinvestment plan, Johnson Controls, with the assistance of Wells Fargo Bank, N.A., or Wells Fargo, the distribution agent, will electronically distribute ordinary shares of Adient to you or to your brokerage firm on your behalf in book-entry form.
+Wells Fargo will mail you a book-entry account statement that reflects your ordinary shares of Adient, or your bank or brokerage firm will credit your account for the shares.